KarlFarrugiaIcon/OreillyKatas2023/Resources/ADRs/ADR04-Microservices-architecture.md

 ## Decision

-The Microservices desgin is proposed for the general system architecture across the board.
+The Microservices desgin will be used for the general system architecture across the board.

 ## Consequences